jikuja/azure-data-factory-runtime-app-service/README.md

 ## Note

-In this sample, we use App Service to host the container because the other serverless/PaaS container hosting options in Azure don't support VNet integration with Windows containers (at least at the time of writing, June 2022).
+In this sample, we use ACI to host the container because the other serverless/PaaS container hosting options in Azure don't support or support has limitations VNet integration with Windows containers (at least at the time of writing, June 2023).

+App service is not really serverless: it is generating costs 24/7 as soon as `Microsoft.Web/serverfarms` is being deployed.
+Official app service [demo](https://github.com/Azure-Samples/azure-data-factory-runtime-app-service)

+TODO: comments about AKS.
+New free tier allows running small Kubbernetes cluster with 24/7 cluster management cost. [(Released 02/2023)](https://techcommunity.microsoft.com/t5/apps-on-azure-blog/azure-kubernetes-service-free-tier-and-standard-tier/ba-p/3731432)

 ## TODO